0x1F9F1/Open1560/docs/methodology.md

 # Disassembly
 The game has been fully disassembled into `game.asm`, making it much easier to replace symbols and patch functions.

+After replacing any symbols, you should run `tools/asm.py`.
+This analyzes both the C++ and ASM code, performing tasks such as:
+* Ensuring any ARTS_IMPORT symbols exist in the ASM.
+* Removing any ASM symbols which exist as ARTS_EXPORT in C++, or converting them to EXTERN declarations if they are still referenced.
+* Warning of any ARTS_EXPORT symbols which are not used by the ASM.
+* Check for PATCH comments when removing dead code.

 # ARTS_IMPORT
 Currently does nothing, apart from signaling that a function is not yet implemented.